noobymatze/notes.noobymatze.io/src/content/posts/2025/twil-2.md

   where something should be placed.
 - **Finding Stuff**: In the best case, I can simply do a symbol search for "button" in my editor and find it immediately.
-In that case, I really don’t care which directory a component is in, nor do I appreciate the fact that everything is neatly organized.
+In that case, I really don’t care which directory a component is in, nor do I think about the neat organization.
 I just want to work with a button.
-If I can’t do that, I have to think about where a component might be based on its appearance.
+If I can’t do that, I have to think about where a component might be, based on its appearance.
 Identifying a button is straightforward, but inferring whether something is a molecule or an organism is much harder — especially if you've been away from the project for a while.
 This kind of search has a Sherlock-esque vibe, which is fun at first, but eventually becomes really annoying.

 So, personally as a developer, I don't see any benefits that outweigh the increased costs in education, communication, and maintenance